jtokoph/jasontokoph.com/src/tidbits/minimal-periodic-task-runner-in-elixir.md

 tags: ["elixir"]
 ---

+> **Update:** This post has been updated to include an additional [Shortcomings](#update-november-22-2025---shortcomings) section, but I've left the original post because I think the abuse of `:timeout` is still interesting.

 ## Background

 Recently, I needed a lightweight way to run a periodic job in the background to clean up some expired database records.
 Precise timing wasn't important, this was the only background work needed in the app, and it needed to self heal if anything went wrong.